gavinwcheng/music_discover/README.md

 ![shot_4](public/images/neo4j_1.png)

-STEP 4: Clicking ‘generate a playlist’ will navigate you to he playlist page, which will first display the user who matches your music taste the most.
+STEP 4: Clicking ‘generate a playlist’ will navigate you to the playlist page, which will first display the user who matches your music taste the most.
 Clicking on a track name will give you the option to play the track, save it to your Spotify library, follow the artist or discover more from that artist (which opens the Spotify application).
 Clicking the arrow on the right-hand-side will take you to the recommended playlist from the next user matched with you.